epfl-ada/ada-2020-project-milestone-p3-p3_les-fraises-tagada/README.md

 ### 8. Notebooks

-The Github repository contains four notebooks.
+The Github repository contains one notebook.
+Run all cells one after the other to make it work.